Bolivia–Mexico relations: 2019 Bolivian political crisis

 During the 2019 Bolivian general election, the Organization of American States conducted an audit that found "clear manipulation" in the election and significant irregularities overseen by the Electoral Commission.
 Following protests, President Morales agreed to hold fresh elections on 10 November 2019; however, soon afterwards President Morales and his vice president, Álvaro García Linera, resigned from office after losing support from the police and military.
 The Mexican government offered President Morales asylum in Mexico which he accepted the following day before boarding a Mexican Air Force plane to Mexico and arrived in Mexico City on 12 November 2019.
-On 12 December 2019, Evo Morales left Mexico for Argentina after the swearing in of the new President, Alberto Fernández, where he was granted asylum.
+On 12 December 2019, Evo Morales left Mexico for Argentina after the swearing in of the new president, Alberto Fernández, where he was granted asylum.

-Since the arrival of Evo Morales to Mexico, relations between Mexico and the new Bolivian government of interim-President Jeanine Áñez have been tense.
-The Mexican embassy in La Paz has opened its ambassador's residence to various former associates of Evo Morales, and this has led to protests from angry Bolivians who oppose the ex-president.
-The Mexican government has accused Bolivian authorities of harassing and intimidating its diplomatic staff, and has asked the International Court of Justice to mediate in the dispute.
-On 30 December, a few days after two Spanish diplomats visited the Mexican embassy's residence to pay a courtesy visit; the Bolivian government expelled the Mexican Ambassador, María Teresa Mercado, from the country along with two Spanish diplomats and accused both governments of having ulterior "hostile" motives, thus creating a diplomatic dispute between the Bolivian government with Mexico and Spain.
+Upon the arrival of Evo Morales to Mexico, relations between Mexico and the Bolivian government of interim-President Jeanine Áñez had been tense.
+The Mexican embassy in La Paz had opened its ambassador's residence to various former associates of Evo Morales, and this had led to protests from angry Bolivians who oppose the ex-president.
+The Mexican government had accused Bolivian authorities of harassing and intimidating its diplomatic staff, and had asked the International Court of Justice to mediate in the dispute.
+On 30 December, a few days after two Spanish diplomats visited the Mexican embassy's residence to pay a courtesy visit; the Bolivian government expelled the Mexican Ambassador, María Teresa Mercado, from the country along with two Spanish diplomats and accused both governments of having ulterior "hostile" motives, thus creating a diplomatic dispute between the Bolivian government with both Mexico and Spain.

+Post political crisis

 After electoral victory of Luis Arce in 2020 Bolivian general election the relations between Bolivia and Mexico became friendly again.
 Luis Arce visited Mexico as President of Bolivia in March 2021 and met with his Mexican counterpart Andrés Manuel López Obrador.
 In May 2021, Mexico eliminated visa requirements for ordinary Bolivian passport holders to visit Mexico.
+In September of that same year, President Acre returned to Mexico to attend the CELAC summit.